How I work Diagnostic Why owners work with me The Book About Self-Assessment NL Book a call

 This fits

-• Mid-sized business, 10-250 people, with a real commercial ambition
+• Owner-led B2B company, roughly 10–250 people, with real commercial ambition

-• You have marketing activity but doubt the foundation underneath it
+• Marketing activity exists, but you doubt the foundation underneath it

 • You want someone who tells you what's wrong before you finish explaining the situation